 International Solar Solutions Inc. is committed to the relentless pursuit of progress in renewable energy technologies.
 As such, we are compelled to continuously challenge both ourselves and our products to ensure maximum efficiency and efficacy.
-Below is a list of study programs centered around International Solar Solutions Inc.'s products and the associated goals and results (where applicable).
+Below is a list of product testing and study programs centered around International Solar Solutions Inc.'s goals and results (where applicable).
 No other rooftop venting product competitor has invested in research of this kind.

-Thank you for your interest in the extensive research we’ve undertaken to ensure that our SPAF works for you better than any other similar product in the market; it’s our goal to show you why we’re the best.
-Below you’ll gain a better understanding of how we have quantified electricity savings and how we have addressed any other questions that have been raised by our customers.
-The information below is a culmination of more than 4 years of product testing and research to ensure our product’s performance qualities.
+Thank you for your interest in the extensive product testing we’ve undertaken to ensure that our SPAF works for you better than any other similar product in the attic ventilation category; it’s our goal to show you why we’re the best.
+Below you’ll gain a better understanding of how we have quantified electricity savings and how we have addressed any and all questions that have been raised by our customers.
+The information below is a culmination of many years of product testing and research to ensure our product’s performance qualities.

-Please find the summaries of these research studies and analysis below.
+Please find the summaries of these research studies and analyses below.
 Full reports can be obtained upon request.
 Please contact info@iSolarSolutions.ca.

 International Solar Solutions Inc. undertook two separate and distinct methodologies to quantify potential energy savings: